polo-language/zip-blocks/README.md

 #### zipFilesInDir(inputDir, [outputDir], [options])

-Creates zip archives of all files at the root of `inputDir`, grouping files into blocks of less than or equal to the `blockSize` specified in `options`.
+Adds all files at the root of `inputDir` to a set of zip archives.
+Each of the archives produced is smaller than or equal to the `blockSize` specified in `options`.
+(The original motivation was to zip a set of files into archives that can be individually sent as email attachments.)
 If no `outputDir` is provided, zip files are written to `inputDir`.

 #### setOptions(options)

-`options` is an object which can contain keys from among the following (default values are given):
+`options` is an object containing keys from among the following (default values are given):
 ```js
 {
   blockSize: 20, // in MB